 yUsing expired certificates or any certificate that brings up a nag that the user has to ignore can be inconvenient, but worse, can get them in the habit of trusting things that should not be trusted.
 Doing a self-signed certificate potentially solves only the problem of the nag, it is still not as secure as a properly issued certificate from a certificate authority.
 Using IIS’s self signed certificate feature only generates certs for the current server name and there is no control over the details like expiration.
 Instead we can use a tool that comes with visual studio: ‘makecert’.
-But as of sometime in 2020, not entirely sure when it happened, possibly with Chromium Edge the Subject Alternative Name became mandatory and 'makecert' now is a fail.
+But as of sometime in 2020, not entirely sure when it happened, possibly with Chromium Edge the Subject Alternative Name became mandatory and 'makecert' now fails.

 Cool kids will probably be quite happy using OpenSSL, however you may have a hangover at this very moment and are not quite that ambitious.